webofdata/specification-archived/specification.md

 ## Data Management

 The data management part of the protocol defines operations for the creation and deletion of stores and datasets, and the updating of entities within a dataset.
 It also defines operations for creating and monitoring transactions that span datasets.

+### Operation Get Service

+This operation returns information about the service endpoint itself.

 ### Operation Get Stores